 Tuesday 10 December, 16:45 – 18:15 local time, GWP is co-organising a UN-Water Side Event on "Climate-resilient Water Management Approaches".

-On 9-10 December GWP will also have a booth at the venue - no. 27 - where information about GWP is available, and on Wednesday 11 December, 10:30-11:00 local time, GWP will hold a COP25 press conference.
+On 9-10 December GWP will also have a booth at the venue - no. 27 - where information about GWP is available, and on Wednesday 11 December, 10:30-11:00 local time, GWP will hold a COP25 press conference in room MOCHA.
 The topic is “NDCs and SDGs: water as a connector to increase ambitions and accelerate implementation", and it will be broadcast live (a link will be shared closer to the event).

 Photo: Official logo of COP25.